Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis and discussion around the Nh-FHN model

 We now consider the system \eqref{FHNRD}:

-whith $f(u)=-u^3+3u$, $\epsilon$ small, and Neumann Boundary conditions (NBC).
-The interesting case occurs for $c$ taking values less than $-1$ (excitatory property for \eqref{FHNDL}) and between $0$ and $1$ (oscillatory property for \eqref{FHNDL}).
-Here, we consider a function $c$ which is oscillatory at the center and excitarory at the border, the exitability depending on a given parameter $p>0$, see \cite{Amb-2009,Amb-2017}.
-For simplicity, to fix the ideas, we assume that the function $c(x)$, depending on the parameter $p$, is regular and satisfies the following conditions:
+with $f(u)=-u^3+3u$, $\epsilon$ small, and Neumann Boundary conditions (NBC).
+We are interested in the case where the function $c$ take values lesser than $-1$ (excitable property for the diffusion-less system) on some parts of the domain $(a,b)$ and between $0$ and $1$ (oscillatory property for the diffusion-less system) on other parts of the domain.
+More specifically, we consider in this article a function $c$ which is oscillatory in a neighborhood of the center $\frac{a+b}{2}$ and excitable anywhere else; we further assume that excitability depends upon a given parameter $p>0$, see \cites{Amb-2009,Amb-2017}.
+For sake of simplicity, we assume that the function $c(x)$ (which depends on $p$) is regular and satisfies the following conditions:

+The first assumption \ref{eq:cl2} implies that the diffusion-less system at $x=0$ has a limit cycle.
+The second assumption \ref{eq:cl3} implies that $c$ admits a maximum at $x=0$, furthermore, it implies that the excitability strength decreases from the border toward the center.
+The third assumption \ref{eq:cl4} is a compatibility condition with NBC.
+Finally, assumptions \ref{eq:cl5}-\ref{eq:cl7} relate to the strength of excitability with respect to $p$ for fixed $x$; the higher the value of $|c|$, the weaker the excitation's strength.

-The spectrum analysis of the linearized operator has been provided in \cite{Amb-2017}.
-We will rely here on some of these results while following a slightly different presentation.
+The spectrum analysis of the linearized operator has been carried out in \cite{Amb-2017}.
+We will rely here on some of these results while following a different presentation.
+The stationary solution is given by: